 Iberdrola has adopted a Code of Ethics applying to employees, suppliers, contractors, or business partners.
-Iberdrola's internal audit divisions are responsible for supervising the implementation of the company's internal control system covering, among others corruption, fraud and conduct constituting bribery.
+Iberdrola's internal audit divisions are responsible for supervising the implementation of the company's internal control system covering, among others, policies related to crime prevention, anti-corruption as well as anti-fraud and conduct constituting bribery.
+Crime prevention programmes are also subject to external independent reviews.
+Additionally, the Issuer states that it is certified for the standards UNE-ISO 37001 anti-bribery management systems and UNE 19601 management system for criminal compliance.
 Iberdrola reports that the application of the Code of Ethics is ensured by the Compliance Unit.
 In addition, there is a Compliance Department in each Country company and/or in the Head Office.
 Its responsibilities include the application of the "zero tolerance" principle towards unlawful acts and situations of corruption and fraud.
-Employees, suppliers, and shareholders have the possibility to report unlawful behaviours through internal channels.
+Employees, suppliers, and shareholders have the possibility to report unlawful behaviours through internal channels anonymously.
+With respect to third party relationships, the Issuer reports that it has implemented a fraud and corruption risk assessment process.